Skip to main content

 • Hydrocephalus

-• IIH not controlled with medication
+• IIH not controlled with medication when vision is at risk

 How It Works

-• Tubing runs under skin to abdomen
+• Tubing runs under the skin down to the abdomen

-• CSF absorbed in abdominal cavity
+• CSF is absorbed by the abdominal lining

 The Procedure